Spanish–Algerian War (1775–1785): Peace treaty

 Although the Algerians boasted that the city's damage was less valuable than the ammo fired, the Dey finally opened to negotiations in 1785, alerted by a third bombardment being in the works and the promise of bombarding Algiers every year until they became willing to negotiate.
-The bombardments had already convinced the Ottoman Tripolitania to sign a peace traty with Spain in 1784.
+The bombardments had already convinced the Ottoman Tripolitania to sign a peace treaty with Spain in 1784.
 Spanish prime minister Floridablanca sent an embassy composed by French diplomat Count de Expilly and captain José de Mazarredo at the head of two ships of the line and two frigates.
 King Charles III advised John VI of Portugal to send their own negotiatiors to the fleet, who included Jacques Philippe de Landerset and Friar João de Sousa.

 Negotiations dragged on, as Expilly and Mazarredo initially ceded to several demands, including paying a million pesos to the Dey of Algiers.
 Floridablanca refused and instructed Expilly, who had the biggest clout in the embassy, to renegotiate the agreement.
 Eventually, a peacy treaty was signed on June 14, 1786, putting an end to Barbary privateering against Spain and allowing a Spanish consulate in Algiers along with toleration of Catholicism in the city, in exchange for a final payment of 700,000 pesos.
 The Portuguese failed to obtain their own treaty due to Abdul Hamid I's refusal to entertain peace with them.
 A new complication emerged afterwards, when it was found out Expilly had surreptitiously made the sides sign two different treaties, which had to be sorted out with new negotiations.
 Except by some alterations in relation to the Spanish possession of Oran, the final treatise was left according to the Spanish version, after which Expilly was expelled from Algiers, where it was discovered he had also embezzled several diplomatic gifts.

 Aftermath

 The treaty met objections in Spain due to the monetary investment, not to mention the text did not include allies like Naples, Sardinia, Portugal and the Papal States, but its outcome was ultimately positive for Spanish interests.
 The head of Tunis similarly stepped up to sign their own treaty with Spain ratifying the Bouligny agreement in 1791.

 For the first time in centuries, Spain found itself free from being a target of the Barbary slave trade, which led to the extensive development of villages and crops in the Mediterranean coast, previously deterred from exploiting due to the attacks of Barbary corsairs.
 In order to honor the conclusion of the conflict and open trade, Floridablanca sent a diplomatic fleet to Constantinople.
 However, Barbary attacks would return during the unstability of the Napoleonic Wars, until eventually disappearing with the French conquest of Algeria.